Stock market today: Wall Street edges back from its records as FedEx slumps

-The S&P 500 was 0.5% lower in midday trading but still on track for its fifth winning week in the last six.
-The Dow Jones Industrial Average was down 103 points, or 0.2%, after it likewise set an all-time high the day before.
-The Nasdaq composite was 0.8% lower, as of 11:30 a.m.
+The S&P 500 was down 0.5% in late trading, though it's still on track for a fifth winning week in the last six.
+The Dow Jones Industrial Average shaved 71 points, or 0.2%, off its all-time high, which it likewise set the day before.
+The Nasdaq composite was 0.6% lower, as of 2:45 p.m.
 Eastern time.

-Shares in Trump Media and Technology Group slipped 3% as its biggest shareholder, former President Donald Trump, won the freedom to sell his shares if he wants.
+Shares in Trump Media and Technology Group fell 5.5% as its biggest shareholder, former President Donald Trump, won the freedom to sell his shares if he wants.

-TMTG stock has dropped toward $14 from more than $60 in March, and its decline Friday was actually milder than its typical move.
+TMTG stock has dropped below $14 from more than $60 in March, and its decline Friday was actually fairly typical in size.
 Over the last six months, it’s often swung by at least 5% in a day, up or down.

 Homebuilder Lennar fell 4.8% after delivering a mixed earnings report.
 Its profit for the latest quarter topped expectations.
 But it also said it made less in profit on each $100 of home sales, and it expects that margin to stay flat in the current quarter.